benjymous/annotations/sandman/sandman.33.md

 actions on the next page.
 	The title of _The Long Goodbye_ may also be echoed in the end of this storyline.

+       panel 3: Claudia, the "young girl" vampire in Anne Rice's "Interview with a Vampire", also used to brush her hair 100 times.

+iphigenia notices:

+Interview With the Vampire was first published in 1976, long before Game of You.
+The 100-strokes thing is not unusual at all; it's a time honored beauty technique for improving the condition of one's hair.
+Note, however, that it's now considered detrimental as it causes quite a bit of stress to the hair and overstimulates oil production in the scalp.

 Page 10-11:  We still don't know what George is, but he's weird for sure.
+George apparently doesn't have any nipples; is this a drawing oversight, or is George really not human?
 This sequence, particularly the use of the utility knife in stripping away the surface disguise, is reminiscent of scenes in the movies _Terminator_ and _Terminator 2_, where the eponymous androids reveal their metallic